espressif/esp-idf/examples/wifi/itwt/README.md

 *              probe: this command will send a probe request to update tsf time with ap

 ### Light Sleep (will support)
-Need system suport light sleep.
+Need system support light sleep.
 Console command will not support in this mode.

 ### Typical current consumption with Itwt enabled